infinum/wordpress-handbook/Automated testing in WordPress/Core tests.md

 grunt patch:11863
 ```

-This will show the available patches that you can select from (if there are multiple patches).
-After you select it, you can log in to `http://src.wordpress-develop.dev/` (or `http://src.wordpress-develop.test/`).
+This will show the available patches you can choose from (if there are multiple patches).
+After you select the patch, you can log into `http://src.wordpress-develop.dev/` (or `http://src.wordpress-develop.test/`).
 You can test the effects of that patch and, after you're done with it, you can revert it using

 ```bash
 svn revert -R
 ```

-or with
+or

 ```bash
 svn revert -R --cl revertme .
 ```

-You can comment on the Trac ticket with the findings, or create you own patch.
+You can comment on the Trac ticket with the findings or create you own patch.

 ### Testing outside wordpress-develop